yashmalikk/landing-page/blog files/posts/post-1.md

 title: Yash in blog
 permalink: /blog/post-1/
 ---
-# Engineering Oversights and the art of error making
+# Engineering Oversights and the art of error making {THIS IS A WORK IN PROGRESS}

 First and foremost to everyone reading this, Happy New Year!